Over the past month we helped 97,584 new car buyers find their perfect car!

 Los Angeles, CA

-Introduced last year, the compact Dart is the smallest car in Dodge's lineup but also one of its most flexible with three different engines and numerous trim configurations.
+The compact Dart is the smallest car in Dodge's lineup but also one of its most flexible with three different engines and numerous trim configurations.
 Leading the pack is the 160-hp, turbocharged 1.4-liter four-cylinder which returns the best fuel economy in Dodge's lineup, 27/39 mpg city/highway.

 A pair of crossovers also populates Dodge’s offerings.
 First up is the midsize Journey, which offers five- or seven-seats depending on whether or not you opt for a third-row.